slievrly/slievrly/Proposal.md

 #### Inexperience with Open Source
 The founder of the Seata community, Min Ji, is an open-source enthusiast who has actively participated in the open-source community for over 5 years.
 He has made contributions to numerous open-source projects, including Apache Dubbo, Nacos, Netty, Spring Cloud Alibaba, Mybatis, and RxJava.

-In addition, the core developers of the community include PMCs and committers from the Apache Dubbo community.
+In addition, part of the developers are members of the Apache Dubbo PMC and/or Apache Dubbo committers.

 #### Homogenous Developers